CieriA/connect-four-terminal/README.md

 ```

 ## Controls
-- 1-7 digit to choose a cell to place your cross/circle.
+- 1-7 digit to choose a cell to place your piece.

 ## Development notes
 This is a test for a future Connect 4 project with a GUI,